Where is the Student Health and Wellness Center located?

 A rescue squad is available for victims of major accidents or life threatening emergencies (dial 911).
 The ambulance will usually transport you to the emergency room of the nearest hospital.
 There will be a fee charged for this transport.
 You are reminded that an emergency room is NOT to be used as a doctor’s office.
 If you are unsure about what to do, contact the Health and Wellness center for advice and counsel.
 If the Health and Wellness center is closed, contact JCU EMS or your R.A.

 What about Student Insurance?

 The University does not offer student health insurance, although information about purchasing coverage is available.

-You are required to submit a copy of your health insurance coverage, including insurance company name, address, group and contract numbers, to the Student Health Center for our files.
+You are required to submit a copy of your health insurance coverage, including insurance company name, address, group and contract numbers, to the Student Health and Wellness Center for our files.

-Is a visit to the health center kept confidential?
+Is a visit to the Health and Wellness center kept confidential?

-Records of all visits to the health center are STRICTLY CONFIDENTIAL.
+Records of all visits to the Health and Wellness center are STRICTLY CONFIDENTIAL.
 Information about the nature of illnesses is NOT given to anyone (including faculty, administration, and family) without the permission of the student.
 In the event of a serious illness or accident, the health center will notify your parents of the situation.
 Your prior consent is necessary if you are 18 or older.

 Does the Health and Wellness center provide class excuses?